 Clinical Data Manager

 A clinical data manager is a kind of statistician responsible for taking data collected through clinical trials or research projects and analyzing it; they look for patterns, trends or other meaningful relationships.
 It is possible to get a job with only a bachelor's degree, but most statisticians have a master's degree in statistics or a related field; those working in healthcare-related fields often have completed relevant coursework in healthcare or natural sciences, too.
-O*NET OnLine reports that jobs for clinical data managers are expected to increase 10%-19% from 2010-2020; it also reports that the mean annual salary for this occupation was $79,570 in 2012.
+The BLS reports that jobs for clinical data managers are expected to increase 34% from 2014-2024; it also reports that the median annual salary for this occupation was $80,110 in 2015.

 Regulatory Affairs Specialist

 A regulatory affairs specialist ensures that a company or organization carries out tasks according to established applicable rules or regulations.
 Duties may include conducting audits or inspections; regulatory affairs specialists may also communicate regulatory standards to employees and write reports as needed.
 Regulatory affairs specialists may need at least a bachelor's degree to get a job.
-O*NET OnLine reports that employment for regulatory affairs specialists is expected to grow 10%-19% from 2010-2020; the mean annual salary was $64,960 in 2012, per the BLS.
+O*NET Online reports that employment for regulatory affairs specialist is expected to grow 2-4% from 2014-2024; the median annual salary was $65,640 in 2015, per the same source.